arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 EEPROM memory optimization is usually not required; data that are to be used by EEPROM space do not need Flash memory as a storage source.
 On top of it, **it is not a good practice to offload SRAM data on EEPROM**.
 SRAM data are placed within volatility in mind, so offloading to EEPROM space, which is non-volatile memory, will mean the offloaded data will be engraved into EEPROM space.

 With EEPROM, it is crucial to know that `write` operation is limited.
 The `read` operation is unlimited for EEPROM; however, the `write` operation is finite and usually capped at 100,000 cycles.
 Thus, it is essential to save only essential parameters for sensors or modules to work with primarily unchanging data.
-Additionally, avoid implementing `write` operations into loops to avoid constant `write` operations while the system is working.
+Additionally, avoid implementing `write` operations into loops to avoid constant `write` operations, these operations should be minimized while the system is working.

-### EEPROM Emulation with Flash Memory
+#### EEPROM Emulation with Flash Memory

-As EEPROM is limited with write operatin cycle, it also applies same to Flash memory.
-Both of them are subjected to loss of data retention after the manufacturer's defined life cycle.
-EEPROM is based of NOR type memory, while the Flash memory is NAND type, making the EEPROM more costly than Flash memory.
+As EEPROM is limited with the write operation cycle, it also applies to Flash memory.
+Both of them are subjected to data retention loss after the manufacturer's defined life cycle.
+EEPROM is based on NOR-type memory, while the Flash memory is NAND type, making the EEPROM more costly than Flash memory.
 EEPROM works by accessing the data byte-wise, whereas Flash memory accesses block by block.

-Sometimes the developer would have to use the EEPROM as an alternative storage for task operations, but we clearly know that it will be impractical coding due to its size and behaviour properties.
-To solve this, it is possible to use Flash memory to emulate the EEPROM.
-Thanks to [FlashStorage](https://github.com/cmaglie/FlashStorage) library created by Chrisitan Maglie, it is possible to emulate the EEPROM by using Flash memory.
+Sometimes the developer would have to use the EEPROM as alternative storage for task operations, but we know it will be impractical coding due to its size and behavior properties.
+It is possible to use Flash memory to emulate the EEPROM to solve this.
+Thanks to the [FlashStorage](https://github.com/cmaglie/FlashStorage) library created by Chrisitan Maglie, it is possible to emulate the EEPROM by using Flash memory.

-***Find out more in the [FlashStorage](https://github.com/cmaglie/FlashStorage) library by Christian Maglie.***

-The FlashStorage library will help you to use the Flash memory to emulate the EEPROM, but of course, please remember the EEPROM's properties when using the library.
-As it is for EEPROM, the Flash memory is also limited in write operation cycle.
-With two new additional functions stated in the library, one of them being `EEPROM.commit()` should not be called inside a loop function.
-Otherwise, it will wipe out the Flash memory's write operation cycles, thus loss of data retention ability.
+***The FlashStorage library will help you to use the Flash memory to emulate the EEPROM, but of course, please remember the EEPROM's properties when using the library.
+As for EEPROM, the Flash memory is also limited in the `write` cycles.
+With two new additional functions stated in the library, `EEPROM.commit()` should not be called inside a loop function; otherwise, it will wipe out the Flash memory's `write` operation cycles, thus losing data retention ability.***

+### Further Reading and Resources

+Memory architectures in microcontroller-based systems is a pretty vast topic; if you want to learn more about this topic, check out the following links:

+- 8-bit AVR® Core documentation in the [Microchip® Developer help site](https://microchipdeveloper.com/8avr:avrcore).
+Here you can find detailed information of the 8-bit AVR® Central Processing Unit (CPU).
+- ARM architecture [documentation site](https://developer.arm.com/documentation/).
+Here you can find detailed information of the different ARM processors.
+Check out the Cortex-M0+ and Cortex-M4 Technical Reference Manuals.

+### References

+[1] S. F. Barrett and D. J. Pack, Microchip AVR® Microcontroller Primer: Programming and Interfacing, Third Edition (Synthesis Lectures on Digital Circuits and Systems), Morgan & Claypool, 2019. <br />
+[2] J. Y. Yiu, The Definitive Guide to ARM Cortex -M0 and Cortex-M0+ Processors, Second ed., Newnes, 2015.<br />
+[3] J. Yiu, The Definitive Guide to ARM® Cortex®-M3 and Cortex®-M4 Processors, Third ed., Newnes, 2014.<br />